✔ Available on Grow and Scale subscriptions 1

 10. Click the Budget is based on field to choose what type of time logs (billable, non-billable, or all time) count towards the budget's usage.

-2. Level up: Set additional budget options (listed below), then click Create standard budget.
+Set additional budget options before clicking Create standard budget:

-1. Repeat: Click the Budget repeats field, then choose a repeat frequency (every X days, weeks, or months).
+• Repeat: Choose a repeat frequency (every X days, weeks, or months).

 The budget is created and is displayed in the Project budget panel in the project's Finance > Budgets section.